Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Numerical study

-For the projected estimator $\widehat{\boldsymbol\beta}_{\widehat\lambda,\widehat m}$, as recommended by~\citet{BMR16}, we set the value of the constant $\kappa$ of criterion~\eqref{eq:dim_selec} to $\kappa=2$.
+For the projected estimator $\widehat{\boldsymbol\beta}_{\widehat\lambda,\widehat m}$, as recommended in~\citet{BMR16}, we set the value of the constant $\kappa$ of criterion~\eqref{eq:dim_selec} to $\kappa=2$.
 The selected dimensions are plotted in Figure~\ref{fig:dim_selec}.
-We can see that the dimension selected are quite large, especially compared to the dimension usually selected in the classical functional linear model which are around 15, and that the dimension selected for model 2 are larger than the one selected for model 1, which indicates that the dimension selection criterion adapts to the complexity of the model.
+We can see that the dimension selected is quite large in general and that it is larger for model 2 than for model 1, which indicates that the dimension selection criterion adapts to the complexity of the model.
 The resulting estimators are plotted in Figure~\ref{fig:beta1_Lasso_proj}.
-A similar conclusion as for the projection-free estimator can be drawn concerning the bias problem, which is even more acute in that case.
+A similar conclusion as for the projection-free estimator can be drawn concerning the bias problem.